WorkplaceX/workplacex.github.io/index.md

 ---

 # Web Application Framework
-WorkplaceX is an open source framework for web applications accessing data on SQL databases.
-The framework provides strong APIs for data centric applications with the following functions "out of the box":
+WorkplaceX is an open source framework for web applications accessing SQL databases.
+The framework provides APIs for data centric applications with the following functions "out of the box":

-* Modern browser web front end (desktop and mobile)
+* Modern looking browser web front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering
 * Lookup window and autocomplete function